Terminus

 • Air vents

-In hindsight, we went into Terminus with our glass half empty because we knew what awaited us: more scenery-chewing from the ineffectual Black Guardian.
+In hindsight, we went into Terminus with our glass half-empty because we knew what awaited us: more scenery-chewing from the ineffectual Black Guardian.
 A general sense of ill-feeling in the TARDIS.

 And another dose of Turlough, the irritating new kid* on the block.

-(*ish.
-He’s impossible to age-guess: he’s somewhere between 15 and 40)
+(*ish: he’s impossible to age-guess, being somewhere between 15 and 40)

 After all, it wasn’t his traitorous mission we objected to in Mawdryn – it was his personality.
 That’s been dialled back here, leaving the Doctor Kill Plot as an interesting side hustle.

-It helps that he’s constantly policed by Tegan.
+It helps that he’s constantly kettled by Tegan.

 And she does it with aplomb.

-Tegan’s always rude and distrustful.
-For once, it pays off (bust clocks being right twice a day and all that): she’s well and truly got Turlough’s number.
+Tegan’s always rude and distrustful but it pays off for once (bust clocks being right twice a day and all that): she’s well and truly got Turlough’s number.

 Yet, for all the simmering hatred between these two, Terminus is more concerned about the other companion.

 Remember?
-The one who quietly hangs about in the periphery and was last given something to do in Black Orchid when she wore a tutu and fainted a lot.
+The one who quietly hangs about in the periphery and was last given something meaty to do in Black Orchid when she wore a tutu and fainted a lot.

-Of course, to justify giving her so much screen time, producers entirely change her character.
 Nyssa goes from bland wallflower to righteous sex kitten quicker than you can say ‘take your skirt off if you’re too warm’.

 Talking of upping the inappropriate sex ante, the male gaze in Terminus is a tad on the brazen side.